 In the Games Workshop tradition, there are a couple of expansions sets for Dungeonquest.
 One is worthwhile, one is not.
 Dungeonquest Catacombs adds new cards, dungeon tiles, magical items, monsters and other bits of fun to the game.
 We especially like the Amulets (your opponent knows what it does, you don't).
 Heroes for Dungeonquest adds a dozen or so new characters with new special abilities to the game (as well as nifty pewter playing pieces).
 This expansion is ridiculous.
 The special abilities are way too complicated and specialized.
 Having special abilities keyed off a single type of dungeon tile or monster you encounter or trap you set off or whatever is just too hard to keep track of (hell, one of the character's rules take several pages of the rule book to cover).
 The figures are fun, but they should have kept the special abilities simple and easy to remember (in keeping with the general flavor of the game).

-- You may trade 1 item at any time for 1 life point.
+- You may trade 1 item at any time for 1 life point (but only once per turn).

 - Potions heal D12 life points.